Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Postgres_Database.md

         +------------------------------+------------+--------+---------+----+-----------+
         ```

-    2. Re-run [Is Replication Lagging?](#lag) to `reinit` any lagging members.
+    1. Re-run [Is Replication Lagging?](#lag) to `reinit` any lagging members.

-    3. If the `reinit` still fails, then delete member pods that are still reporting lag.
+    1. If the `reinit` still fails, then delete member pods that are still reporting lag.
 This should clear up any remaining lag.

        ```bash
-        ncn-w001# kubectl exec cray-console-postgres-0 -c postgres -n services -it -- patronictl list
+        ncn-mw# kubectl exec cray-console-postgres-0 -c postgres -n services -it -- patronictl list
         ```

         Example output: